Table of Contents

 Term Loan

-A term loan is a small business loan given to businesses by a bank, credit union, or online lender.
+A term loan is a small business loan given to a business by a bank, credit union, or online lender.
 Interest rates are typically fixed, meaning your monthly payments will not change throughout the course of the loan.
 Business term loans can be used for nearly every business expense.

 Business Line of Credit

-A business line of credit is great for businesses who want consistent access to funds.
-They work similarly to a credit card, where a lender gives you a maximum amount to draw on.
-You only pay interest on what you use, and can use the line again as you pay it down.
+A business line of credit can be useful for businesses that want continuing access to funds.
+They work similarly to a credit card: A lender lends you a maximum amount to draw on.
+You pay interest only on what you use and can usually use the line again as you pay it down.

 Equipment Financing

-Equipment financing is a type of small business financing where the equipment serves as collateral for the loan.
+Equipment financing is a type of small business financing in which the equipment that you’re purchasing with the loan serves as collateral.

 Small Business Grants

-Small business grants are money given to your company that do not need to be repaid.
-While they tend to be competitive, it can be worth your time and effort to secure this type of funding.
+A small business grant is money given to your company – typically by a foundation, nonprofit, or the government – that does not need to be repaid.
+While grants tend to be competitive, it can be worth your time and effort to apply for this type of funding.

 The Takeaway

-Loaning money to your own LLC can be a viable source of funding for your business, but you’ll need a binding legal contract between you and the LLC stipulating the terms of the loan, otherwise the IRS can deny the validity of the loan.
+Loaning money to your own LLC can be a viable way to provide funding for your business, but you’ll need a binding legal contract between you and the LLC stipulating the terms of the loan.
+Otherwise the IRS can deny its validity.

-You’ll also want to keep in mind that by loaning your own funds to your LLC, you lose some of the tax advantages of business financing.
-And, should the company file for bankruptcy, you could lose your money.
+You’ll also want to keep in mind that by loaning your own funds to your LLC, you may lose some of the tax advantages of other types of business loans.
+And should the company file for bankruptcy, you could lose your money.
 You may decide that an outside loan is a smarter choice for your LLC.

 FAQ